CarloDiCastelnuovo/SC-exam/README.md

 # How to plot columns of values related to (x,y) coordinates

 The aim of this project is to visualize whatever DataFrame in which I have the first two columns filled with position data ('x', 'y') and the rest of them filled with some values I want to visualize.
-To use this code is necessary to define a parameter called **col** and assign to it the number of data columns we want to analize.
+The program is able to count the number of data columns that is a fundamental parameter to correctly run the code.
 ```
 data = pd.DataFrame(df, columns=('X', 'Y','Alfa','Beta', 'Gamma'))

-col = 3
+col = (len(data.iloc[0,:]) - 2)
 ```
 Furthermore the code estimate the close points for every pixel and compute the mean value of it, generating smoother images.
 The last step is a clustering phase in which the code estimate for every pixel the belonging to one or another cluster, with two different metodologies: the K-means and the Guassian Mixture Model (GMM).
 This is performed on both original and averaged values, to compare them.